takyam15/kaggle-automl/code/output/README.md

 # output

-This repository is used for storing output data for submission.
+This directory is used for storing output data for submission.